scientisst/scientisst-sense-firmware/README.md

 ## Licensing

+---

-This project is covered by multiple licenses:
+This project is covered by multiple licenses.
+The full text is available in the [LICENSE](LICENSE) file.

 - **Apache License, Version 2.0 (Apache-2.0)**: This license applies to certain parts of the project.
 It is a permissive license that allows for free use, modification, and distribution.
-More details can be found in the [LICENSE](LICENSE) file.

 - **BSD 3-Clause License (BSD-3-Clause)**: The BSD 3-Clause License covers specific components, particularly those related to Bosch Sensortec GmbH.
 This license also allows for free use, modification, and distribution, with some conditions.
-The full text and specifics are available in the [LICENSE](LICENSE) file.

 When using, modifying, or distributing this project, please ensure that you respect and follow the conditions laid out in both licenses.
 If you incorporate this project into your work or use it as a dependency, make sure to include the